YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/aiven_kafka_setup.md

 You can also download the Access Key, Access Certificate, and CA Certificate.

-You will use these from the Python program in a later step.
+You will use these for the Python program in a later step.

 #### Basic settings: REST enablement